weeinn2025/Capstone-FinGPT/README.md

 > against the company’s latest 10-K/10-Q or annual report.

 > 🔒 **Privacy Note**
 > This project does not collect, store, or process any personal data.
+> Uploaded files are used in memory and discarded at runtime.
 > All included datasets are illustrative, anonymized, or publicly available.
 > Users are responsible for ensuring compliance with their own data protection, PDPA, or regulatory requirements when adapting this project.